MLHale/insure-container-sec/milestone_3.md

 ## Test Platform Architecture

-The team has thoughtout the basic architecture of the test platform.
-Each tool that will be implemented in its own container that is then forwarded to a master container that will contain test results from each tool.
+The team greatly considered the basic architecture of the test platform.
+Each tool that will be implemented in its own container that is then run from to a master container that will contain test results from each tool.
 Below is a break down of how each tool was implemented.

 ### Nmap